SofianSaleh/Car-Package/README.md

 `npm i car-dealers`

 and you are good to go!
-the entier code is written in JavaScript.
+the entier code is written in TypeScript.

 # Functions